-Rvk Creative is a interview series where we get to know some of our favourite creatives as we consider creativity a big part of self care and practice.
+Rvk Talks is a interview series where we get to know some of our favourite creatives as we consider creativity a big part of self care and practice.
 Next up is the one and only Elli Egilsson, super cool, super creative visual artist.
 Reykjavik born and bread, living in Las Vegas, he makes striking and mystical paintings inspired by Icelandic nature and weather.
 We admire his work, his work ethic and his general view on life!
 This Saturday he opens a show in Gallery Port that we are SUPER excited about and recommend you check it out if you are in RVK.
 Also follow him @elliegilsson and get inspired

 Name: Elli Egilsson